MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-reports-in-the-mobile-apps.md

 - View all report actions.

 #### All report actions
-When you tap the **More options** (...) button in the report footer, you'll see all the actions that you can perform on a report:
+When you tap **More options** (...) button in the report footer, you'll see all the actions that you can perform on a report:

 ![All report actions](./media/mobile-reports-in-the-mobile-apps/report-all-actions.png)